 - Click Enable Multiple Posts to choose how often the post will be sent out, and how many times it will repeat.

 We recommend posting on Twitter and Facebook at least every 24–72 hours, depending how much other content you are producing.

-Use the promotion countdown strategy to build excitement and encourage viewers to subscribe before the show airs or premieres.
+Use the promotion countdown strategy to build excitement and encourage viewers to subscribe before the event.
 Include a daily countdown with the calendar URL on all of your social media pages including Facebook and Twitter.
-For example, a post may say “Empire premieres in just 3 days and it’s going to be the best season yet!
-Add every episode to your calendar now so you don’t miss a minute! – on.fox.com/Empire”
+For example, a post may say, “Empire premieres in just 3 days—it’s going to be the best season yet!
+Add every episode to your calendar now so you don’t miss a minute! on.fox.com/Empire.”

-Add a “set reminder” URL (e.g., fox.com/SetReminder) to your TV watermarks to drive viewers to the #SHOWS page, which lists current and upcoming content.
-Because the purpose of these TVC’s is to advertise a day, date and time, we recommend closing the loop by adding a call-to-action that enables viewers to add shows to their calendar, as opposed to relying solely on memory.
+Add a set reminder URL (e.g., fox.com/SetReminder) to your TV watermarks to drive viewers to the page where you list current and upcoming content.
+Because the purpose of these commercials is to advertise a day, date, and time, we recommend closing the loop by adding a call-to-action that enables viewers to add events to their calendar, as opposed to relying solely on memory.

 The benefits include: